 In the book Shanhaijing 山海經 it is told that Chang Xi 常羲 was the wife of Emperor Jun 帝俊 (Di Ku 帝嚳) and used to bath the twelve moons she had given birth to.
 The book Lüshi chunqiu 呂氏春秋 calls her the inventor of divination by the moon (zhan yue 占月).

-A lost chapter in the Da Dai Liji 大戴禮記 said that Chang Yi 常儀 (or Shang Yi 尚儀) was the daughter of Ju Zi 娵訾, wife of Emperor Di Ku.
-The oldest book mentioned in which Chang E appears, is the lost text Guicang 歸藏, quoted in a commentary to a poem in the anthology Wenxuan 文選.
-It is said that the brightness of the moon is so powerful that it is able to revive the death, an imagination that often appaers in Chinese stories.
+A (meanwhile lost) chapter in the Da Dai Liji 大戴禮記 said that Chang Yi 常儀 (or Shang Yi 尚儀) was the daughter of Ju Zi 娵訾, wife of Emperor Di Ku.
+The oldest known book in which Chang E appears, is the lost text Guicang 歸藏.
+The phrase in it referring to Chang E is quoted in a commentary to a poem in the anthology Wenxuan 文選.
+It says that the brightness of the moon was so powerful that was is able to revive the death.

 In some stories, Chang E is accompanied by another lunar girl called Qing Nü 青女 "Green Girl".